Ready Set Grow

-There is an old saying: “You can catch more bees with honey than with vinegar.”
-The problem is that bees make honey, so they are not attracted to it.
-If you want to attract your ideal buyer, you have to know exactly what it is that they are looking for.
+If you want to attract your ideal buyer, you have to know exactly what it is that they are looking for—what job is it that they hire your solution to do?
 Armed with this knowledge, you can now start creating content that speaks to and helps solve their problems.
 Content can be anything from a blog post or email to a video, social media post, or webinar.
 The format of the content should also be determined by the buyer’s preferences.

 There’s a few ways to optimize your content, but they all start with knowing how your customers communicate problems related to your industry.
 Using language your customers don’t know won’t get their attention.
 Spend some time doing keyword research with a tool like Moz or SEM Rush, and search topics and hashtags on social media to see how people talk about your industry.

 Optimize your content with your research findings.
 Search engines are better every day at understanding intent, so you don’t need to (and shouldn’t) stuff your content with the same keyword.
 Connect related blogs and articles on your website together with internal linking to help search engines understand your authority on a topic.
 On social media, use hashtags to help people find your content.